xmos/lib_spi/doc/rst/lib_spi.rst

      return 0;
    }

-Note that the connection is an array of interfaces, so several tasks can connect to the same component instance.
+.. note:: The connection is an array of interfaces, so several tasks
+          can connect to the same component instance.
 The slave select ports are also an array since the same SPI data lines can connect to several devices via different slave lines.

 The final parameter of the ``spi_master`` task is an optional clock block.
 If the clock block is supplied then the maximum transfer rate